WebRTC Leak Test

 How do I Disable WebRTC?

 Each browser handles WebRTC differently.
-For that reason, each require different steps needed to disable it's functionality.
+For that reason, each require different steps needed to disable its functionality.
 Below are step by step instructions for disabling WebRTC on the most common browsers.

 What is WebRTC?